BATTER UP: THROWING SEEDBALLS!

 BURNETT: It's Monday morning, and the delighted fifth graders at the Tesuche Pueblo Elementary School are being told to plunge their hands into a tub of mud.
 They're learning how to make seedballs from Louis Jina, the pueblo's environmental specialist, and Jim Bones, a photographer turned seedball apostle.

-JINA: You want to come over and help open the seed -- maybe we put them all in here first, huh?
+JINA: You want to come over and help open the seeds-- maybe we put them all in here first, huh?
 Or in the bucket?
 This would be good.

 BONES: Just throw the seeds in here, okay?
 These ones right here on the side.
 Don't touch these ones.